No question is a silly question...

 Are we camping in caravan parks?

-No, our tours provide a mixture of Campgrounds, National Parks and Bush Camps.
-You will be required to bring your own form of sleeping equipment whether that be a swag, tent or roof top camper.
-At most camps there will be toilet or shower facilities and we try our best to supply these options.
-However sometimes this is not an option.
+No, our tours provide a mixture of Campgrounds, National Parks, Station Stays, Rural properties and Bush Camps.
+You will be required to bring your own form of sleeping equipment whether that be a swag, tent, roof top tent/camper or camper trailer.
+At most camps there will be toilet, and some have shower facilities and we try our best to supply these options.
+However sometimes this is not an option. * On some tours we will stay for one night at the end of the tour at a caravan park or similar to make use of facilities.
+You can choose to upgrade to a cabin or room if available, we can book this for you, it is at additional costs to the tour cost.

 Is the price set or will be there be extra charges?